Warzone2100/warzone2100/README.md

 > Development builds are a snapshot of the current state of development, from the
 > latest (successfully-built) commit.
 Help testing these builds is always welcomed,
 > but they should be considered a work-in-progress.

+### Videos
+You can download videos from [here](https://github.com/Warzone2100/wz-sequences/releases/tag/v3), or [here](https://sourceforge.net/projects/warzone2100/files/warzone2100/Videos/).
+You will need to rename the downloaded file to `sequences.wz`, and place it into your Warzone directory, as described above.
+Note that `.wz` files are just `.zip` in disguise, you can rename it and extract the content if wish to inspect them.

 Reporting bugs
 --------------